sonic-pi-net/sonic-pi/TRANSLATION.md

 The original English text was written in a fun, friendly, open and informal style designed to be accessible to children and adults alike.
-We would invite you to attempt to adopt this style when working on translatiions to another language.
+We would invite you to attempt to adopt this style when working on translations to another language.
 For example, try to use simple language where possible - and where not, try and explain what the complicated/technical words mean.